grz0zrg/fbg/README.md

 For the default build (no parralelism), FBGraphics come with a header file `fbgraphics.h` and a C file `fbgraphics.c` to be included / compiled with your program, you will also need to compile the `lodepng.c` library, see the examples directory for examples of Makefile.

-For parralelism support, `FBG_PARRALEL` need to be defined and you will need the [liblfds](http://liblfds.org/) library :
+For parralelism support, `FBG_PARRALLEL` need to be defined and you will need the [liblfds](http://liblfds.org/) library :

  * Get latest liblfds 7.1.1 package on the official website
  * uncompress, go into the directory `liblfds711`